-What is — and isn’t — in the joint statement by Putin and Xi
+What is — and isn’t — in the joint statement from Putin and Xi

 Perhaps the most notable part of the statement is when China explicitly backs Russia to “oppose further enlargement of NATO,” a reference to Ukraine’s efforts to join the alliance.
 China also echoed Putin’s earlier demands for “long-term legally binding security guarantees in Europe.”

-Resisting Western influence is something both Moscow and Beijing can get behind.
-The statement also criticizes U.S. military expansion in the Indo-Pacific and through AUKUS, a trilateral security agreement between Australia, Britain and the United States.
+Resisting Western influence is something Moscow and Beijing can get behind.
+The statement also criticizes U.S. military expansion in the Indo-Pacific and through AUKUS, a trilateral security agreement comprising Australia, Britain and the United States.
 That pact includes what the three nations said is a “shared ambition” to support Australia in acquiring nuclear-powered submarines.

 Xi and Putin said Friday that such initiatives will “increase the danger of an arms race in the region.”

-Not in the statement: “Alliance”
+Not in the statement: ‘Alliance’

 China and Russia do not have a formal alliance.
 The informality of their pact means that they’re only fair-weather friends: One won’t necessarily go to war just because the other does.
 But the two are increasingly finding common cause in battling the West.

 Their statement suggests that this bond is only deepening, with the two leaders calling the partnership “superior to political and military alliances of the Cold War era.”
-There are “no limits” or “forbidden” areas of cooperation, it says — meaning that joint military action is not off the table.
+There are “no limits” or “forbidden” areas of cooperation, it says — meaning joint military action is not off the table.

 In the statement: Democracy